pjha91275/InvestEase-AI/README.md

 **InvestEase AI** is a premium, financial wellness and virtual micro-investment platform designed to solve a universal consumer problem: people spend money daily without realizing how minor, unused fractions (change margins) can build compounding wealth over time.

 Instead of another static expense logging CRUD app, **InvestEase AI** automatically captures spare changes on transaction clearances, allocates them according to custom asset distributions, and sweeps them into a virtual portfolio simulator.
-It is packed with browser-based OCR receipt scanning, dynamic Recharts visualizations, a financial health scoring engine, and a fallback AI Spending Coach.
+It is packed with browser-based OCR receipt scanning, dynamic Recharts visualizations, a financial health scoring engine, and an interactive Google Gemini AI Spending Coach with regex parsing fallbacks.

 ---